PegasusWang/booknotes/docs/golang/concurrency-in-go/concurrency_in_go.md

 }
 ```

-- In go , goroutins are tasks
+- In go , goroutines are tasks
 - Everything after a goroutine is called is the continuation

 Continuation stealing is how Go's work-stealing algorithm is implemented

 Go's scheduler has three main concepts:

-- G: A goroutine
+- G: A Goroutine
 - M: An OS thread(also referenced as a machine in the source code)
 - P: A context(also referecned as a processor in the source code), GOMAXPROCS